 When I finally got fed up with closing the aperture by hand after focusing, before every shot – not to mention carting around something the weight of a brick – I moved on...

 Pentax ME Super

 ...to a second-hand Pentax ME Super: far smaller, far lighter, neater and more adaptable.
 This probably kicked off my love of the more compact, lighter camera designs.
-It lasted me for years, until the back clip gave out and I was reduced to keeping it lightproof with two strips of masking tape.
-The tape occasionally came off though, giving the odd, interesting shot flooded with abstract colours.
-Thus I discovered the appeal of the unexpected, vaguely abstract, photograph.
+It lasted me for years, until the back clip gave out and I was reduced to keeping it lightproof with masking tape.
+The tape occasionally came off, giving the odd, interesting shot flooded with abstract colours.
+But these accidents taught me the appeal of the unexpected, partly abstract, photograph.

 The Pentax did me well – and I used it for longer than I should have done really since, when digital photography finally took off, I dithered for a long time (a 'late adopter') to see if DSLRs were going to get serious.
 They did, and I finally plumped for a Nikon D40X.
 It was quite a weight compared to the Pentax and I never bonded with it – an essential relationship if you're ever going to really enjoy the whole experience.
 So I sold it fairly briskly and went back to the comfort of a compact.